 The perfect postcards beach of Two People Bay Reserve

 We went to the Two People Bay Reserve to picnic at Little Beach.
 It’s a white beach with turquoise waters and boulders, surrounded by granite hills covered by green trees.
-With all these contrasts, it looks like perfect as a postcard.
+With all these contrasts, it looks perfect like a postcard.

 Walk along Little Beach and follow the small path to the next secluded beach.
 It’s a great surprise.
 Waterfall Beach is as lovely and quieter.